 Learning opportunities may be increased with:

-School programs designed to meet the child's special needs.
+School programs designed to meet the child's unique needs.

 Mainstreaming children into regular public school classes with additional support as needed

 Benn P, et al. Prenatal detection of Down syndrome using massively parallel sequencing (MPS): A rapid response statement from a committee on behalf of the Board of the International Society for Prenatal Diagnosis, 24 October 2011.